 A genuine ‘thank you’ is so underrated.
-And there are a million articles and YouTube videos and books and professional speakers that will say the same.
-The idea, and its simplicity, seems played out when you go searching for it.
+And there are a million articles and YouTube videos and books and professional speakers that talk about the various ways to say thank you.
+The idea and its simplicity seem played out when you go searching for it.
 The importance of a thank you note.
-Being mindful and appreciating the moment you’re in.
+Being thankful for the moment you’re in.
 Thanking God for our place in life.
 Thanking a colleague or coworker or client for the role they have played in a minor or major success.
 Thanking your waiter.
 Someone who complimented you.
 Thanking the guy that let you go in traffic.
 Thanking someone for an opportunity, even when that opportunity was given to someone else.

 There are a million and one ways to say thank you and just as many reasons why you should.
 But why write about it, and even more so – why read about it?
-Shouldn’t we all know this by now?
+Shouldn’t we all know the ways to say thank you?

-Now the words thank you are by no means for every occasion, in some cases they give power to the wrong people and take power away from those who truly need more of it.
-For some, the words thank you come like the words ‘let’s get married’ or ‘I love you’– when you know you’ll know – others, we’re uncertain, cautious, and we may never know, and for those types, if you feel nervous about saying those words, odds are, it is the best time to say them.
+Now the words thank you are by no means for every occasion – in some cases, they give power to the wrong people and take it away from those who truly need more of it.
+For some, the words thank you come like the words ‘let’s get married’ or ‘I love you’– when you know you’ll know – others, we’re uncertain, cautious, and we may never know the right time to say thank you.
+For those types, if you feel nervous about saying thank you odds are it is the best time to say it.

 If you are one that likes to carefully consider the dos and don’ts of a conversation, many sources say that replacing the word sorry with the words thank you, in certain instances, can not only be more positive but more appropriate as well.

 Instead of ‘sorry I’m late’ – ‘thanks for waiting’ might be the better option and will be less likely to aggravate the people you have inconvenienced.
 Plus, for more self-preserving reasons, you aren’t outwardly admitting that you made a mistake.